 Beginning soon in the 17th century, sailing vessels based at Salem plied the world’s sea lanes as they built the commerce upon which Yankee strength came to rest.
 Founded in 1626 by Roger Conant as the Plantation of Naumkeag and established two years later as the first town in the Massachusetts Bay Colony, Salem owed its prosperity to a seaboard location.
 From the beginning, her colonists engaged in maritime pursuits; fishing and shipping were soon the leading industries.

 As early as 1643, fish, lumber, and provisions were being sent to the West Indies in exchange for sugar and molasses, staples that were brought home and made into rum.
 Gradually, the orbit of trade was extended to Europe, for the most part to Portugal and Spain, which offered a ready market for dried fish and supplied salt, wine, fruit, iron, and Spanish dollars in return.
 This trade and that with the West Indies — which, after 1700, developed into the “triangular trade” between New England, the West Indies, and Africa — thrived until 1763 when the long struggle between France and England for the mastery of the American Continent finally came to an end, and the English Government began to enact and enforce measures that stringently limited the commerce of the American colonies.
 Under these conditions, the economic life of Salem, like that of all ports along the Atlantic seaboard, came to a standstill, and a discontent engendered that grew into resistance and eventually resulted in rebellion.

 Designated as a National Historic Site in 1938, Salem Maritime occupies an area of about nine acres bordering Salem Harbor.
-It preserves a group of structures and wharves that have survived from the period of the town’s maritime greatness.
+It preserves a group of structures and wharves that have survived the period of the town’s maritime greatness.